-Cause: Proper segregation of duties in the system of internal controls is not accomplished.
+Effect: Proper segregation of duties in the system of controls is not accomplished.

-Recommendation: Management and the elected body should continue the monitoring and supervision of separation of duties and at this point it is not possible due to budget constraints.
+Recommendation: Management and the elected body should continue the monitoring and supervision of the accounting and reporting functions.
+Monthly reporting of actual results, both revenues and expenditures, to budget is recommended.